tdmalone/slack-topic-updater/README.md

 Updating a Slack channel topic is pretty simple.
 But, it leaves a message behind saying the topic has been updated.
 If you want to automate topic updates - for example, to use them as a 'ticker' of sorts - this can result in a lot of useless noise.

-So, this module abstracts into one line the process of updating a topic, querying the latest messages, and deleting the topic update message.
+So, this module abstracts into one line the process of checking the current topic, querying the latest channel messages, and then deleting the topic update message.
+All this happens quite quickly, so no-one will notice the topic update message appearing unless they're watching quite intently!

+As a bonus, the same topic text can be sent to multiple channels at the same time.

 ## Usage